> Skip to content

 Book for an event

 Robert Forster is a Brisbane-born and based musician and writer.
 In 1978 he co-founded with friend and fellow singer-songwriter Grant McLennan the internationally acclaimed rock band The Go-Betweens.
-They released nine albums during their career; their sixth, 16 Lovers Lane, was placed at twelve on The Hundred Best Australian Albums list.
-In 2010, Brisbane honoured the cultural influence of the band by naming a new river bridge the Go Between Bridge.
+Their sixth album, 16 Lovers Lane, was placed at number 12 on The 100 Best Australian Albums list, and their ninth and last, Oceans Apart, won the 2005 ARIA award for Best Adult Contemporary Album.
+In 2010, Brisbane honoured their cultural influence by naming a new river bridge the Go Between Bridge.

-A parallel career began for Forster in 2005, when he was appointed music critic for The Monthly.
-A year later he won the Geraldine Pascall Prize for this writing; and a collection of his journalism, The 10 Rules of Rock and Roll, was published in 2009.
-Forster left The Monthly in 2013 to devote more time to writing his memoir, Grant & I. In 2015, Forster’s alma mater, the University of Queensland, awarded him an honorary Doctor of Letters.
+Robert's parallel career as a writer began in 2005 when he was appointed music critic for The Monthly, and a year later he won the Geraldine Pascall Prize.
+A collection of his journalism, The 10 Rules of Rock and Roll, was published in 2009.
+In 2015, his alma mater, the University of Queensland, awarded him an honorary Doctor of Letters.
+Robert's memoir, Grant & I, was published in 2016.

 Books by Robert Forster